wp-plugins/ewww-image-optimizer/readme.txt

 = Translations =

-Translators:
+Huge thanks to all our translators:
-Romanian translation by MediasInfo.ro.
+Romanian translation by MediasInfo.ro
-Spanish translation by Andrew Kurtis of WebHostingHub, looking for new maintainer.
+Spanish translation by Manuel Ballesta Ruiz
-Dutch translation by Ludo Rubben.
+Dutch translation by Ludo Rubben
 Polish translation by Grzegorz Janoszka
+Russian translation by Elvis of turkenichev.ru

 If you would like to translate this plugin, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/